Shahu I: Legacy, death and succession

 Satara (Sapta Tara) was the name of the citadel, while the capital city below the fort was actually named Shahunagar.
 Shahu shifted his throne from the citadel to the city's Rangmahal Palace in 1721.
 He supplied the new city with good drinking water brought in pipes from the Mahadara and Yavteshvar hills.
 There was also a mint established in the city.

 Shahu was fond of sports such as hunting wild game and shooting birds, and used to have a daily ride outside Satara into the jungles for this purpose, thereby getting both fresh air and exercise.
 During the monsoon season this was accompanied by fishing.
 Shahu patronised singers, instrument-players, bards, and actors.
 He kept well-trained hounds and was particular about their pedigree.
 He was equally fond of well bred horses and birds, and knew their qualities and features.
 Rarities of various kinds such as candles, scents, knives, swords, tobacco, gunpowder used to be ordered by him through his admiral Kanhoji Angre from European traders.
 He also purchased elephant tusks.
 He was equally fond of good gardens, and ordered the planting of rare fruit and flower trees imported from different places.

 Chhatrapati Shahu died on 15 December 1749 in Shahunagar.
 In his records after Shahu's death, Malhar Chitnis states, "He was a father and protector to young and old, to man and woman, to nobles and servants, great and small.
 Such a King never lived before.
 Under his government even criminals were not harshly treated.
 He had no enemy.
 Unprecedented lamentations were heard."

 A statue of Chhatrapati Shahu was erected over his cremation spot.

-Many stories were told of Shahu's lavish generosity, and his court he used to compare him with Karna, a hero of the Indian epic Mahabharata.
+Many stories were told of Shahu's lavish generosity, and his court would compare him with Karna, a character of the Indian epic Mahabharata.